 Platform limitations

-If an invitee tries to access entity-shared data in the mobile app, they’re redirected to the web to view the shared entities.
-They can still access any other non-entity-shared cloud accounts in the mobile app.
+Quicken mobile doesn't support entities or entity sharing.
+If an invitee tries to access entity-shared data in the mobile app, they're redirected to the web.
+They can still access any non-entity-shared cloud accounts in the mobile app.